fbpx

 12. Texas Children’s Hospital Baylor College of Medicine, Houston, TX (Howard L. Weiner, MD)

-13. Texas Scottish Rite Hospital for Children, Dallas, TX (Steven P Sparagana, MD)
+13. Texas Scottish Rite Hospital for Children, Dallas, TX (Ashley Hackett, MD)

 14. Université de Montréal Sainte-Justine, Montreal, Canada (Philippe Major, MD)